 - Study programmes taught in English at Danish colleges and universities

-eGuidance is especially targeted at resourced young persons and their parents, giving easy access to independent information and guidance and thus motivating them to continue the search and clarification process on their own.
+eGuidance is focused on giving easy access to independent information and guidance and thus motivating the users to continue the search and clarification process on their own.

 Training Programmes for guidance practitioners